AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-filter-keyword-results.md

    >[!NOTE]
    >
-   >If you don't see any lists,  [l](../../../../product-docs/additional-apps/seo/understanding-seo/seo-managing-lists.md) [earn how to make a keyword list](../../../../product-docs/additional-apps/seo/understanding-seo/seo-managing-lists.md).
+   >If you don't see any lists, [learn how to make a keyword list](/help/marketo/product-docs/additional-apps/seo/understanding-seo/seo-managing-lists.md).

 Sweet!
 You will now only be looking at keywords on that list.

 ## Filter by SERP Rank {#filter-by-serp-rank}